pic

 Introduction

 Our previous discussions on collections have centered around vectors and tuples.
-The current section expands on the subject, offering a more comprehensive analysis of tuples and introducing two new types of collections: named tuples and dictionaries.
+The current section expands on the subject by offering a more comprehensive analysis of tuples.
+Additionally, we introduce two new types of collections: named tuples and dictionaries.

 Keys and Values

 Most collections in Julia are characterized by keys.
-They serve as unique identifiers of their elements, and have a corresponding value associated with each. [note] Not all collections map keys to values.
-For example, the type Set, which represents a group of unique unordered elements, doesn't have keys.
+They serve as unique identifiers for their elements and are paired with a corresponding value.. [note] Not all collections map keys to values.
+For example, the type Set, which represents a group of unique unordered elements, doesn't have a key-value structure.
 For instance, the vector x = [2, 4, 6] has the indices 1, 2, 3 as its keys, and 2, 4, 6 as their respective values.

-To identify the keys and values of a collection, Julia offers the functions keys and values.
-The following code snippets demonstrate their usage based on vectors and tuples, whose keys are represented by indices.
-Note that neither keys nor values return a vector, requiring the collect function for this purpose.
+Julia provides the functions keys and values to extract the keys and values of a collection.
+The following code snippets demonstrate their usage with vectors and tuples, whose keys are represented by indices.
+Note that neither keys nor values return a vector, requiring the collect function to obtain a vector representation of the keys or values.

 x = [4, 5, 6]